FEIS

 BEGINNER KSID FEIS COSTUME

-KSID embroidered skirt or circle skirt or KSID School Dress
+KSID embroidered skirt or pink circle skirt

 White poodle socks

-Properly fitted soft shoes with black laces
+Properly fitted, KSID approved brand soft shoes with black laces

 No makeup.